-The California Cooperative Latin American Collection Development Group, better known as Calafia, is a consortium of California libraries.
-Calafia enjoys the support and strength of the libraries at Stanford University, the University of California System, and the University of Southern California.
+The Cooperative Latin American Collection Development Group, better known as Calafia, is a consortium of libraries in California, Oregon, and Washington.
+Libraries from Nevada, Utah, Wyoming, Idaho, and/or Montana may also join.
+Calafia currently enjoys the support and strength of the libraries at Stanford University, the California State University and the University of California Systems, the University of Oregon, the University of Southern California, and the University of Washington.
 The combined Latin American holdings of the Calafia group number more than one million volumes and are surpassed only by the Library of Congress’ Latin American Studies Collection.

 History About Calafia & The Mythical Queen of California

 Calafia takes its name from the Fifteenth Century “libro de caballería” of Garci Rodríguez de Montalvo, Las Sergas de Esplandían.
 Rodríguez de Montalvo wends his chivalric warriors through lands of adventure and the unknown.
 Some of his tales captivated the hearts of his contemporary audience to such a degree that the boundaries of myth and reality were often confused.
 Such is the case with Calafia, Queen of the island California.